White Man's Burden (film): Plot

-In a quest for justice, Pinnock kidnaps Thomas at gunpoint and demands a large sum of money that he believes is owed him for losing his job.
-After multiple failed attempts to withdraw the money, Pinnock holds Thomas hostage for the weekend and takes him through the ghetto where he lives.
-Thomas, however, remains unsympathetic to Pinnock and calls him a failure who blames the world for his problems.
-But Pinnock takes Thomas through the ghetto anyway into an abandoned building.
-Thomas alternates between enjoying some of the staples of ghetto life and having his eyes open to this world's racism.
-Thomas has a heart attack, and Pinnock performs CPR on Thomas who does not respond.
-Pinnock shoots a store's windows to get the police's attention to aid Thomas but is mistakenly shot and killed because the police assume he is armed.
+Desperate and believing he has no options left, Pinnock kidnaps Thomas at gunpoint and demands a large sum of money that he believes he is owed for his termination.
+After multiple failed attempts to withdraw the money, Pinnock holds Thomas hostage for the weekend and takes him through the ghetto where he lives, but Thomas remains unsympathetic and calls Pinnock a failure who blames the world for his problems.
+The two spend time in an abandoned building, where Thomas comes to understand ghetto life and recognize the racism in his society.
+However, Thomas has a heart attack, and Pinnock's attempts at CPR fail to resuscitate him.
+In an attempt to signal help, Pinnock shoots out a store's windows to summon an emergency response.
+However, the majority-black police, seeing Pinnock as a white man with a gun, presume bad intent and open fire, shooting and killing Pinnock.

-The chastened CEO visits Pinnock's grieving widow and offers her the money that Louis requested.
-She refuses it, and when Thomas awkwardly asks if she wants more, she bluntly says "And how much do you think would be enough?" and closes the door in his face.
+In the aftermath, Thomas visits Pinnock's grieving family and offers the payment he sought.
+His widow refuses, and when Thomas awkwardly asks if she wants more, she asks him how much he thinks would be enough, before shutting the door on him.